 At Brooks, we believe climate change demands urgent and universal action.
 We live, work, and run as part of a global community.
-The planet is our home, and because more than 150 million people worldwide run outside, it’s critical that we take care of it.
+The planet is our home, and because more than 150 million people worldwide run outside, it’s critical we take care of it.

 Our climate roadmap

-Reduce Scope 2 emissions
+Reducing Scope 1 and 2 emissions

 Brooks Global Headquarters

 Brooks HQ is certified LEED Platinum, using 79% less energy than a typical office building.
 It is also the first commercially developed building to complete the City of Seattle’s Deep Green Pilot Program by meeting and surpassing rigorous sustainability benchmarks during a 12-month period.
 Among other sustainable building goals, the program requires curbing energy and water usage by 75% and reusing 50% of captured rainwater compared to an average office building.

 We recognize that the sooner the world can curb GHG emissions, the greater the chance of keeping global temperature rise below 1.5°C. That's why we've committed to achieve net-zero GHG emissions by 2040 — 10 years ahead of the Paris Agreement.

 Partnerships and global action will be critical to achieve our ambitious climate targets.
 Therefore, in 2020, Brooks became a signatory of The Climate Pledge, co-founded by Amazon and Global Optimism.
 Brooks was the first athletic brand and among the first 40 companies in the world to sign the commitment to meet the Paris Agreement 10 years early.

 How we will achieve net-zero GHG emissions: